All Episodes

 That's just what we need here.

-And I was joking about it, but my attitude about vegetables has always been very poor, therefore I'm going to be one of the first to go.
+And I was joking about it, but my attitude about vegetables has always been very poor.

-There was the attack of the killer tomatoes, of course.
+Referencing some film material, there was the attack of the killer tomatoes, of course.

-The original thing with James Arnett.
+The original thing with James Arnest.

 Remember that?

-Big shark.
+Big carrot.

-Day of the Trifid Body Snatchers.
+Day of the Trivet body snatchers.

-And now we've got a vegetative flaw.
+And now we've got a vegetative claw, Grace.

 Just great.

-I swear to you it's true.
+I swear to you, it's true.

 It may mean the end of the world.